raspberrypilearning/getting-started-scratch/en/step_15.md

 --- task ---

-Let others access your project by making it public.
+Let others access your project by making your project public.
 You can also share your project's unique web address with other people.

 [[[share-scratch]]]